The 15 Best Spots for Breakfast in Cape Town (2026 Local Guide!)

 The Blue Cafe is an adorable little sidewalk cafe in Tamboerskloof.
 It’s been open since 1903, so it’s also quite a historic place to enjoy breakfast in Cape Town!

-As well as yummy breakfast dishes, they also have lots of store cupboard goodies that you can buy and take home, like homemade mayonnaise, chutney, and lamb broth.
+As well as yummy breakfast dishes, they also have a pantry section full of store cupboard goodies that you can buy and take home, like homemade mayonnaise, chutney, and lamb broth.

 There’s such a nice, friendly vibe here.
 It’s a nice place to sit on the sidewalk, eat breakfast, and kick off a leisurely day in Cape Town.